 It may also take slightly longer to lay out the fibre if you are using this method.
 Take the time to do it properly.
 Thin spots will result in holes.
 Bare in mind that the tumble dryer will be doing all the hard work for you saving you a lot of time.
 The results obtained here are superb and speak for themselves.

 Step by Step / How to Make this Wet Felted Bird Pod

 - Hot water

 - Wooden Curtain Ring

-- Wool for sewing plait and entrance to the Pod
+- Wool for sewing the woollen plait and entrance to the Pod

 - Place a towel down or use a waterproof table for the purposes of this project.

 - Add a small amount of water to the balloon.
 This will add weight to the balloon and help to keep it firmly balanced in a small bowl.